Gandi/gandi.cli/CONTRIBUTING.md

 ## Contribution Guidelines

-### Pull requests are always welcome
+### Create issues

+Any major changes should be documented as [a GitHub issue](https://github.com/Gandi/gandi.cli/issues) before you start working on it.

+### Proposing your changes

 Don't hesitate--we appreciate every contribution, no matter how small.

+Create a git branch with your new feature or bugfix and either (in order of preference):

+* open a Pull Request on GitHub
+* mail the patch to feedback@gandi.net,
+* send the URL for your branch and we will review/merge it if correct

-We'll check out your pull requests in the timeliest manner possible.
+We'll check your pull requests in the timeliest manner possible.
 If we can't accept your PR for some reason, we'll give you feedback and you're encouraged to try again!

-### Create issues

-Any major changes should be documented as [a GitHub issue](https://github.com/Gandi/gandi.cli/issues) before you start working on it.

 ### Conventions